Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 ## Consumer Account (Zamboni) - Create Model
 Duration: 45

-For this section, make sure you download the corresponding git repo (INSERT LINK) so you have the files referenced in this section.
+For this section, make sure you download the corresponding git repo (https://github.com/Snowflake-Labs/sfguide-two-way-data-collaboration) so you have the files referenced in this section.

 ### Set Up Snowpark for Python and Snowpark ML